hujhax/austin-improv-wiki/Help/Contents.md

 **How do I get my troupe to show up in [[List of Austin Improv Troupes|the troupes category]]?**<br/>
 Somewhere in your troupe's page, add the tag: <nowiki>[[Category/Troupes|Category:Troupes]]</nowiki>.

 If your troupe begins with an article such as "the" or "a", you will want to tell the wiki what name to sort you under.
-For example, if you were adding a page for [[The Frank Mills]], you could add: <nowiki>[[Category/Troupes|Frank Mills]]</nowiki>.
+For example, if you were adding a page for [[Troupes/The Frank Mills]], you could add: <nowiki>[[Category/Troupes|Frank Mills]]</nowiki>.

 (If the troupe is currently active, also add this: <nowiki>[[Category/Active|Category:Active]]</nowiki>.)